katbailey/doc2vec_cqadupstack/README.md

 python run.py --name="english" --location="some/path" --model="path/to/pretrained/doc2vec/model/file" infer-doc-vectors
 ````

 To train a model using pre-trained word-embeddings, the embeddings need to be in the non-binary word2vec format.
-The files linked to the from the Lau repo are not in this format so can use the `convert-pretrained` command to convert them:
+The files linked to the from the Lau repo are not in this format but you can use the `convert-pretrained` command to convert them:
 ````
 python run.py --words="path/to/apnews_sg/word2vec.bin" convert-pretrained
 ````